 No courses numbered in the 700s, 800s, or 900s may apply toward an undergraduate degree.

-Permission to waive a course requirement in the School of Pharmacy requires prior approval of the department chair and consent of the dean.
+Permission to waive a course requirement in the School of Pharmacy requires prior approval of the department chair and consent by the dean.

 Credit by examination